ramnezer/herodium-auto-security-system/README.md

 3.
-the program will create a database of historical log files(also empty ones)for all types of scans.
+the program will create a database of historical log files for all types of scans.

+To prevent unnecessary memory usage while using the real-time scanner,the system save only infected results into the dedicated log file.

 Located in: /opt/auto-clamIPS/auto-clamav/logs/logs_history/